First responders, neighbors team up to save woman suffering from severe heat stroke - NewsBreak

 AUSTIN (KXAN) — A scary situation in the hot heat of summer.
 A woman was found fighting for her life, fallen on a driveway and suffering from severe heat stroke in a Southeast Austin neighborhood.

-Neighbors dialed 911 to call for help as firefighters sprang on the scene.
+Neighbors dialed 911 to call for help.
+Austin firefighters and then EMS arrived.

 “It was extremely hot, to where it burned one firefighter’s knee when he knelt down,” Austin Fire Lieutenant Michael Padilla said.
 “Our priority was to get her off that hot concrete.”

-Note: Editor’s note: This story has been edited to include Austin-Travis County EMS’ involvement at this scene.